sanjujosh/apelog/README.md

 ### Ape Mentality

 This is for the people who get things done fast, no time to learn the 1000s options availalbe for a logger or to mess around why logging isn't working.
 Apelog is really simple and you can easily hack to the core anyway you like.
-(Ive created this for Nodejs, haven't tested on browser)
+(Ive created this for Nodejs, but should work inside browser as well)

 ## Installation